 Liquidity risk - The pooled funds through which the Trustee invests, make due allowance for the need for liquidity of the Plan's assets.
 The Trustee has invested a small amount of assets in long-term illiquid investments in order to take advantage of the illiquidity premium.
 The Trustee has considered the benefit of the additional return offered over comparable liquid investments, and sized the allocation appropriately to ensure that it should not impact the Plan's ability to meet its liquidity requirements.
+Liquidity risk attached to the LDI portfolio is managed via the LDI manager, who provides monthly or more regular updates on the liquidity available (including stress testing collateral).
+An established process exists within the LDI manager's Investment Management Agreement that allows it to manage liquidity in an efficient and low governance manner.
+The significant majority of the Plan's assets are held in daily traded assets which helps to manage this risk.

-Reinvestment risk - The Plan invests in a portfolio of bonds that are held until maturity.
+Reinvestment risk - The Plan invests in a portfolio of bonds that may be held until maturity.
 The return that can be gained when reinvesting in new bonds varies dependent on market conditions.
 The Trustee has considered the risk that reinvestment proceeds can achieve a lower yield and realised yield may be insufficient to meet the cost of liability cashflows as they fall due.